Position

 How to become a Solutions Architect?

-1. Gain a foundational education in technology or a related field.
+1. Earn a bachelor’s degree in computer science, information technology, or a related field.

 How long does it take to become a Solutions Architect?